 See all related product liability lawsuits we've covered.

 Toyota Highlander Recall

-Toyota is recalling about 40,000 Highlander SUVs from model year 2020 over a potential defect in the engine control unit (ECU) software which could cause the vehicles to stall, increasing the risk of a crash and severe injury or death.
-The recall began on April 24, 2020, and affects all Toyota Highlanders manufactured from June 24, 2019 to March 4, 2020.
+Toyota is recalling about 40,000 Highlander SUVs 2020 over a potential defect in the engine control unit (ECU) software which could cause the vehicles to stall, increasing the risk of a crash and severe injury or death.
+The recall began on April 24, 2020, and affects all Toyota Highlanders manufactured from June 24, 2019, to March 4, 2020.
 Toyota is notifying owners and dealers will fix the problem for free by flashing the recalled Highlanders' ECU.

 Do I Have a Toyota Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Toyota Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Toyota Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.